AndyV773/bcg-test/README.md

 ### Media

-- The images where all taken from Google.
+- The images where taken from Google.

 ## Usage